lomorage/homepage/content/faq.md

 ## 2. How about NAS?

-If you haven't heard of NAS before, then NAS will not be your best option.
+If you haven't heard of NAS before, then NAS probably won't be your best option.
 [NAS](https://en.wikipedia.org/wiki/Network-attached_storage) is a general storage that can store everything, it also comes with application that can backup and management your photos and videos.
-Even though some NAS tried to make it easy to use, and make the operating system looks like Windows, but still it's too complicate for non-technical users when they tried to understand what is, think about buy a NAS for your parents and let them setup it up.
+Even though some NAS tried to make it easy to use, and make the operating system looks like Windows, but still it's too complicate for non-technical users when they tried to understand what is.
 Take a look at the [user guide](https://global.download.synology.com/download/Document/Software/UserGuide/Firmware/DSM/3.1/enu/Syno_UsersGuide_NAServer_enu.pdf) it's just way too much for a photo back and management.

 ## 3. Any other similiar solutions?